EURO 2020 on TV and Stream

-The Men's European Football Championship, also known as UEFA EURO 2020, will start on 11 June 2021 and end with the European Championship Final on 11 July 2021.
-England qualified directly for the European Championship 2020 as group winners in qualifying group A. Several teams also qualified via the Nations League.
+The Men's European Football Championship, also known as UEFA EURO 2020, was won by Italy.
+In the final of the European Championship Final on 11 July 2021, they defeated England after penalties.
+England had qualified directly for the European Championship 2020 as group winners in qualifying group A. Several teams also qualified via the Nations League.
 See our overview of EURO 2020 schedule (EURO 2021 schedule) and watch the EURO 2021 on TV and via live stream.

 What can we expect from the European Championship 2021?